deproxies/Deproxware/README.md

     * Fully customizable fill and outline transparencies.
 * **Nametags:** Toggle between Usernames and Display Names with customizable offsets, sizing, and stroke colors.

-## 🛡️ The Protect List
+##  Protection List
 Located in the **Misc Tab**, the Protect List allows you to safeguard your friends or specific players.
 * **How to use:** Input a Username or UserID.
 * **Effect:** The aimbot will completely ignore these players, and they will render in a unique, high-priority color on your ESP visuals.

 ---

-## 🛠️ Execution & Stability
+##  Execution & Stability
-* **Auto-Persistence:** Features a "Re-execute on Teleport" system.
+* **Auto-Execute:** Features a "Re-execute on Teleport" system.
 The script will automatically restart itself when you hop servers or teleport between game instances.
-* **Configuration:** Integrated with the Obsidian Save Manager.
-All settings—including your custom Item ESP paths and Protect Lists—are saved locally and can be loaded instantly.
+* **Configuration:** All settings are saved locally and can be loaded instantly.

 ---

-## 📖 Further  Documentation
+##  Further  Documentation

 ### Aimbot Adjustments
 * **Target Part:** Select `Head` for aggressive tracking, or `Torso` if you are aiming for a highly legitimate playstyle.